ni554n/xpress/README.md

 # Xpress
-A social networking site built using PHP, mySQL, Jquery, Javascript, html and CSS.
+A social networking site built using PHP, MySQL, jQuery, JavaScript, HTML and CSS.

-This project was done in collaboration with Jad Haidar, a well respected fellow developer who focused mainly on the css part of this project .

-This project is far from its final version, and requires more work.
-But I'll leave it here for others to benefit from it.

-To create the approriate database for the website, please enter the following commands (using mySQL manager in phpmyAdmin or any method you prefer):
+To create the approriate database for the website, import the .sql file provided or enter the following commands using MySQL manager in phpMyAdmin:

 ##Database
 ```sql